wwww-wwww/mpc-hc/docs/Compilation.md

     ```

 Note that you can add `-b master` to the `git clone` command if you want to get the latest
-stable version instead of the latest development version
+stable version instead of the latest development version.

 ## Part G: Compiling the MPC-HC source